 If you are doing a placement as a compulsory part of your course, then overseas students do not require work permits.
-However, if you require a work permit in the long term then some companies will not consider you for a placement or internship, because they use them as an extended recruitment exercise.
+However, if you require a work permit in the long term then some companies will not consider you for a placement or internship, because they use these work experience opportunities as an extended recruitment exercise.

 I’m going on placement as part of my course; do I still have to pay fees?

 Visit the tuition fees page to find information on reduced fees for Students on a Year in Industry/Research.
 These vary according to your faculty and course start date.
 For any other placement or internship you will be charged the full fee.